iOS17/Jailbreak/README.md

 ** According to [iOS 17.3 security information](https://support.apple.com/en-us/HT214059), a kernel-level issue may be used for jailbreaking, but we need to await confirmation.
 (Available for iPhone XS and later, iPad Pro 12.9-inch 2nd generation and later, iPad Pro 10.5-inch, iPad Pro 11-inch 1st generation and later, iPad Air 3rd generation and later, iPad 6th generation and later, and iPad mini 5th generation and later)

+Apple is set to release iOS 18.2, followed by iOS 18.3, 18.4, and so on.
+Meanwhile, the Jailbreak community is actively working on their tools.
+Currently, the only functional Jailbreak tool for iPadOS 17 is Palera1n.

 ############## READ MORE ###############
 | [ How to Jailbreak iOS 15 - iOS 16.5.1 XinaM1ne Jailbreak tool](https://github.com/iOS17/Xinam1ne-Jailbreak/) |